eanyanwu/whotookmy.money/ARCHITECTURE.md

 A SystemD timer runs daily to back up the Sqlite3 database to an AWS S3 bucket.
 This timer file is also checked-in to the repo.

+# Deployment, SSH and Keys

+Ansible allows me to easily automate setting up and running arbitrary scripts on remote machines.
+It uses SSH to do so.

+The recommended way to use SSH is using Public/Private keys.
+The user holds the private key, and the machine that they'd like to connect to should have a copy of the public key.

+When provisioning the machine for the first time, add the deployment SSH public key to the root account so that the CI machines can connect to it and provision it.
+As part of that provisioning, that same public key is copied to the deploy-user account as well.
+This allows us to SSH as the deploy-user.

+Note: You probably will have some other personal SSH key pair saved as id_rsa.
+To SSH to the production machine with the deployment key pair, you'll need to add it to the list of key pairs that the ssh agent knows about using `ssh-add`

+# DNS